Does Branch Basics Kill Germs?

 With that said, here’s how to stay healthy using Branch Basics.

 You’ve heard it from doctors, on the news and more than likely from your mom: “wash your hands!”
 It is well documented that washing your hands with soap and water like Branch Basics Foaming Wash for at least 20 seconds is the best way to remove germs.2 In the case of viruses, including coronavirus, soap dissolves the fatty membrane that holds the virus together.
 As the virus falls apart, it is rendered harmless and can easily be washed off under running water.3

 If soap and water are not readily available and your only option is hand sanitizer, we recommend reaching for a non-toxic one that contains at least 60% alcohol.
-Here are two safer options:
+Here are three safer options:

 Routine house cleaning with Branch Basics is sufficient for removing germs and maintaining a healthy home.
 We recommend spraying your surfaces with All-Purpose Spray or Bathroom Spray and wiping them clean with a microfiber cloth.
 For frequently used surfaces you can add a teaspoon of The Concentrate to a bowl of warm water, and use a microfiber cloth to scrub the surfaces clean.4 If someone in your home is sick or vulnerable, you can disinfect frequently touched surfaces with the CDC’s two-step disinfecting procedure:

 - Clean: Spray surfaces with All-Purpose Spray or Bathroom Spray.
 Wipe clean with a microfiber cloth.
 This is an important step as dirt and grease interfere with the germ-killing abilities of sanitizers/disinfectants.